-Teachers are encouraged to use the Certified School Counselor and Social Worker services to meet the academic, behavioral and mental wellness needs of all the students.
+Teachers are encouraged to use the Certified School Counselor and Social Worker services to meet the academic, behavioral, and mental wellness needs of all the students.
+Certified School Counselors and School Social Workers must gain informed consent from the parent to provide counseling services.